ORESoftware/nodejs-dep-check/README.md

 ### description

-this module checks to see if all dependencies are in package.json, before deploying projects to production
+this module checks to see if all the dependencies in your code are reflected in package.json, before deploying projects to production

 ndc (nodejs-dep-check) should be incorporated in continuous integration tests